Beyond Gravity: Payload fairings

-Beyond Gravity manufactures payload fairings for a number of launchers, including Arianespace's Ariane and Vega rockets, United Launch Alliance's Atlas 5 500 series, and for ULA's forthcoming Vulcan launcher.
+Beyond Gravity manufactures payload fairings for a number of launchers including a 5.4 m design in common use across the Ariane 6, H3 (W-type faring), Terran R, and Vulcan Centaur.
+It also makes smaller fairings for the Atlas V and Vega C.

 A payload fairing protects the payload from the environment during the ascent, ensuring cleanliness and limiting its exposure to the intense noise, vibration and aerodynamic pressure occurring during launch.
 Once the dynamic pressure and thermal fluxes fall below a threshold, this structure separates via explosives from the launch vehicle, exposing the payload and reducing the mass of the still accelerating vehicle.

 Payload fairings consist of a sandwich structure, with a core of aluminum honeycomb and facesheets of carbon fiber reinforced polymer.
 Whereas previous processes relied on autoclaves to cure the composite material, since 2016 the company transitioned to an Out-of-autoclave approach.
 With this approach, each fairing half-shell is cured in an industrial oven as one single piece.
 In addition to increasing the structural efficiency, this approach reduces the processing steps as it consolidates all parts at once: inner and outer skins, honeycomb sandwich core, and external cork-based thermal protection system.